-- 1. Acknowledge the Whadjuk Noongar People, traditional custodians of the land upon which the City of Kalamunda Offices and Council Chambers are built, as the first order of business at each meeting of the Council. - 2.
-Endorse the following wording of the acknowledgement to be read out at each Council meeting by a Councillor from a different Ward each month on a rotational basis -
+Acknowledge the Whadjuk Noongar People, traditional custodians of the land upon which the City of Kalamunda Offices and Council Chambers are built, as the first order of business at each meeting of the Council, Civic events and functions.

+2. Endorse the following wording of the acknowledgement to be read out at each Council meeting Civic events and functions.